FNNDSC/pfdo_med2image/README.rst

         and the output filename will have each DICOM tag string as specified in order, connected with dashes.

+        [--convertOnlySingleDICOM]
+        If specified, will only convert the single DICOM specified by the '--inputFile' flag.
+This is useful for the case when an input directory has many DICOMS but you specifially only want to convert the named file.
+By default the script assumes that multiple DICOMS should be converted en mass otherwise.

+        [--preserveDICOMinputName]
+        If specified, use the input DICOM name as the base of the output filename.

         [-t|--outputFileType <outputFileType>]
         The output file type.
 If different to <outputFileStem> extension, will override extension in favour of <outputFileType>.